What Happens to Your Belly Button During a Tummy Tuck?

 Yes!
 People might want their belly buttons changed for a variety of reasons.
 Sometimes moms watch their “innie” become an “outie” during pregnancy.
 Or sometimes people lose a lot of weight and watch their belly button become “slumped” in the process.
 No matter the reason, discuss your options with your surgeon.
 They can create a new shape or placement that works for you.

 Whether you want to slim your figure or change your belly button, a tummy tuck can give you a satisfying result.
-Browse our before-and-after gallery to see what a tummy tuck has done for other patients.
+Browse our before-and-after gallery to see more patient tummy tuck transformations.
 If you’re considering treatment or have any other questions, contact our practice using the online form or by calling (310) 300-1779 to schedule an appointment.

 Leave a Reply